Go to EnglishFrançois Vivier Naval Architect

 Motor:

-photo Ebihen Ebihen 15 was designed as a sail boat.
-She is a stable and seaworthy hull, with a generous freeboard, fitted with a well for an outboard motor.
-Thus she is also an excellent and beautiful motor boat for day sailing and fishing.
+Ebihen 16 is a stable and seaworthy hull, with a generous freeboard, fitted with a well for an outboard motor.
+She is an excellent and beautiful motor boat for day sailing and fishing.

 The boat, as well as a kit, is marketed by Icarai.